 Author: Scott Hoezee

 Here in this short lection from Luke 3, the reading devotes significant space to a listing of about seven names of the high ranking folks of that time.
-Today the list would be headlined by Barack Obama, Joe Biden, and Paul Ryan.
+Today the list would be headlined by Donald Trump, Mike Pence, Mitch McConnell.
 If it were a narrative taking place in New York, Andrew Cuomo and Bill DeBlasio might get thrown into the mix.
 These are the big names, Luke is saying.
 These are the folks you don’t really need Luke to tell you about—you can look them up in Josephus or Gibbon or Wikipedia or any other credible history book of the first century.

 But the most significant action in the cosmos was taking place nowhere near any of those high and mighty types.